samclothier/braintracer/README.md

 Installation:
 First, install Anaconda on your machine.
 Within the base environment: `pip install cellfinder`
+Then, `pip install bg_atlasapi`
+View your current BrainGlobe atlases with `brainglobe list`
+Ensure you have the 10um atlas installed.
+If you don't, run `brainglobe install allen_mouse_10um`
+This should download the atlas to `%USERPROFILE%\.brainglobe\allen_mouse_10um_v1.2\annotation.tiff`, along with the file `structures.csv`

 Save the following files at `%USERPROFILE%\anaconda3\Lib\site-packages\braintracer`:
 • `__init__.py`
 • `analysis.py`